Amit0458/Intelligent_Job_Matching_System/README.md

 ### How to Contribute

 - **Feedback**: If you have any feedback, suggestions, or ideas to improve this project, feel free to create an issue detailing your thoughts.
-We appreciate all kinds of constructive feedback!
+I appreciate all kinds of constructive feedback!

 - **Ideas and Discussions**: Join the conversation by participating in discussions within existing issues.
 Share your ideas or thoughts on how to enhance the project.